dlang/DIPs/DIPs/DIP1NNN-DK.md

 ### A custom slice type
 Many arrays are small in length and in certain situations you do not want 4 or 8 bytes to store the length when 2 suffices.
 A safe small slice type is created below.
-It has room for extra fields but still fits in two registers.
+It has room for extra fields, but `SmallSlice!T` is no larger than a regular `T[]`: it still fits in two CPU registers.
 ```D
 struct SmallSlice(T) {
     @system private T* ptr = null;